 The following is an overview of current practice in relation to the provision of notetaking services across the sector, based on a recent discussion by disability practitioners on a national list server.

 The following students engaged in post-secondary education may require note-taking services in order to equitably access the curriculum:

-- Students who are deaf or have a hearing impairment
+- Students who are Deaf or have a hearing impairment

 - Students who are blind or have a vision impairment

-- Students who have learning disabilities
+- Students who have a Specific Learning Disability

 - Students who have a neurological condition or use medication which impacts upon memory and concentration and /or

 - Students who have a physical condition that impacts their writing or typing capacity.

 A note-taker can be provided as a reasonable adjustment provision in a student’s Access Plan (or equivalent) developed by an institution’s Disability Service.

 Notes are primarily for the use of the individual ‘client’ student (i.e. student registered with the Disability Service) only.
 It is not common practice for institutions to create a bank of lecture notes that other students in the class, who may benefit (such as students for whom English is their second language) can draw upon.
 This is primarily due to the funding arrangements for Disability Services.

 The role of a note-taker is to provide accurate, legible and well-organised notes that reflect all aspects of classroom content including: